IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 ###Creating a globalization stage and job
 Before you begin:

-1. All English-translatable strings should be included in one or more `filename_en.properties` or `filename_en.json` files that all use the same name.
+1. Include all English-translatable strings in one or more `filename_en.properties` or `filename_en.json` files that all use the same name.
 For example: `messages_en.properties`.

 2. If your messages are in `.json` files, remove the depth from the structure by removing any subkeys.
 To remove the subkeys, change instances of `{key: {subkey: value, subkey:value}}` to `{key:value, key:value}`.